 Here's a good example from the team at Improve Photography.
 They rank #1 for the keyword "yn560 IV manual”.
 Using this technique, they have managed to rank even higher than the actual manufacturer of that specific product.

 If you publish guides and educational articles, then use this technique to increase the CTR for those articles.
 Also, this is one of your most important tasks not to silo.
-At SnellMedia, our SEO, design, and content management departments unite to build meaningful titles.
+At Snellmedia, our Manufacturing, automation, and SaaS SEO experts bring their industry knowledge to top-level and buttom-level SEO elements, where meaningful titles are included.

 If you have a new website it can be hard to compete for keywords in your industry.
 In many cases, your competitors or larger brands (with huge SEO and content budgets) might already be dominating the search results for those keywords.
 What’s more, you might not have the domain authority or backlinks to get the ranking for those keywords.